RT-Thread/rt-thread/bsp/nuvoton/numaker-hmi-ma35d1/README.md

 ### **Burn to Serial NAND**

 You can run windows batch script to download rtthread.bin into SPI-NAND flash, then run it.
-The path of batch script as below,.
+The path of batch script as below.

 ```bash
 <path-to-rtthread>\bsp\nuvoton\numaker-hmi-ma35d1\nuwriter_scripts\nuwriter_spinand_programming.bat